jonasbn/til/dockerhub/use_long_names_for_your_base_images.md

 REF: [GitHub: jonasbn/ebirah](https://github.com/jonasbn/ebirah/blob/master/Dockerfile)

-You cannot see what base image, this is based on, so when you can to investigte potential security issues etc. you first have to find out what operating system and version you are based on.
+You cannot see what base image, this is based on, so when you can to investigate potential security issues etc. you first have to find out what operating system and version you are based on.

 `perl:5.34.0` is the equivalent of: `5.34.0-bullseye`